 Sometimes there may come a time when you would need to delete a Windows Service.
 It could happen if a program you uninstalled, has left a Service behind.
-In this guide, we show you two methods that will help you to delete a Service in Windows 10.
+In this guide, we show you two methods that will help you to delete a Service in Windows 11 or Windows 10.

-Delete a Service from your Windows 10 device
+Delete a Service from your Windows 11/10 computer

 You can delete a Windows Service using any one of these methods: